Pixel for iHeart Radio

 Since 1914, the Federal Trade Commission (commonly known as the FTC) has worked to educate, inform, and protect consumers from deceptive and unfair business practices.

 Visiting the FTC’s Scam Alert site is a smart way to stay one step ahead of fraudsters, thanks to the latest info and practical tips from the nation’s consumer protection agency.
+Also check out our AI Scams that are becoming more and more common.

 Current Scams